 In the hold the POWs crowded together.
 Chips of rust fell on them from the ceiling.
 After the raid, they took care of the wounded before the next attack started.
 A Catholic priest, Fr.
 Duffy, began praying, "Father forgive them.
 They know not what they do."

 About a half hour later, the ship's stern started to really burn.
 Donald made his way on deck and went over the side.
-Donald swan to shore near Olongapo, Subic Bay, Luzon.
+Donald swam to shore near Olongapo Naval Station, Subic Bay, Luzon.
 As he swam to shore, which was about 300 to 400 yards away.
 Japanese soldiers fired on the POWs to keep them in the water so they would not escape.
 As they swam to shore, four American planes flew over them at a low altitude.
 The POWs frantically waved to them hoping to prevent them from strafing.
-The planes veered off and returned flying lower over the POWs.
-This time, they dipped their wings to acknowledged they knew they were Americans.
+One plane veered off and returned flying even lower over the POWs.
+This time, he dipped their wings to acknowledge they knew the men in the water were Americans.
 Once on shore, the POWs were herded onto tennis courts at the Olongapo Naval Station at Subic Bay.
 It was noted by the POWs when they reached shore that much of the ship's stern was blown away.

 While the POWs were at Olongapo, a Japanese officer, Lt.
 Junsaburo Toshio, told the ranking American officer, Lt.
 Col. E. Carl Engelhart, that those too badly wounded to continue the trip would be returned to Bilibid.
 Fifteen men were selected and loaded onto a truck.
 They were taken into the mountains and never seen again.
 What was learned is that these men were taken to a cemetery and shot.
 They were buried at a cemetery nearby.
 The remainder of the POWs remained on the tennis courts for five or six days.
 During that time, they were given water but not fed.